Lent for Kids

 • Add respectful and somber decorations to the cross to mark Christ’s triumphal entry but also His heading toward His passion.

-• You could drape a classic purple sash over the crossbar, lay palm branches around its base, or perhaps attach a crown of thorns to the top.
+• You could drape a classic purple sash over the crossbar, lay palm branches that your family used during the morning church service around its base, or perhaps attach a crown of thorns to the top.

 • Holy Monday: Nail the Flesh piñata to the cross (or tie it, but nailing is preferred).